Marketing For Architects

 • Old-School Marketing for Architects

-It’s hard to believe the mistakes architects make promoting themselves!
+It’s hard to believe the marketing mistakes that architects make promoting themselves!
 Our ideas of marketing are at least strange.
 However, our brains are programmed this way.
-They center the education we get in school on the approval of all other architects.
-Sadly, this profoundly impacts our marketing, the messages we send, and the results we get.…
+They center the education we get in school…

 • How Architects’ Websites Should Attract New Clients